glasswalk3r/kubeadm/README.md

-# glasswalk3r/kubeadm
+# kubeadm

-glasswalk3r/kubeadm based K8s cluster provisioned with Vagrant and Ansible.
+kubeadm based K8s cluster provisioned with Vagrant and Ansible to implement a studying environment.

 ## References